flemm0/PM566_project/README.md

 |                                                                  22 |                        9.665980 |                                      16.74851 |                                       2.302562 |                                                     4.552494 |                   6952 |
 |                                                                  23 |                        9.294904 |                                      16.26559 |                                       2.190595 |                                                     4.263733 |                   3740 |

-From the summary table above, which groups sugar and saturated fat consumption by the hours that they were consumed, it can be seen that higher sugar and saturated fat consumption occurs between the hours of 8PM to 2AM.
-Additionally, 3PM and 4PM also had slightly higher sugar and saturated fat consumption.
+The table above looks at hourly average sugar and saturated fat consumption, with 0 corresponding to all items consumed between 12:00 AM and 12:59 PM, 1 corresponding to all items consumed between 1:00 AM and 1:59 AM, etc. It appears that average sugar and saturated fat consumption is highest between the hours of 8:00 PM and 3:00 AM.

 | Eating Occasion      | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |:---------------------|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|